 Come and dig with us!
 No experience necessary!
 All ages welcome!
 Our field schools run for four days but one-day options are available.
 Field schools are held during the spring and summer of each year and dates are announced by March.

-Each year we offer field schools of two types:
+Each year we tend to offer field schools of two types:

 - Survey Field School: involves field mapping of important tipi rings and boulder configuration sites as well as homesteads and other surface features.